 Losing It All

 Within a period of 3 years, I suffered numerous great losses.
-From a crash that erased my delusions of control, to the death of a friend from a ski accident, to a devastating knee injury, followed by a near comeback, resulting in failed Olympic dreams, the end of my ski career and then, worse of all, my father’s death.
+On March, 19 2011, I took the most frightening crash of my life.
+A crash that erased my delusions of control in my sport.
+A few months later I suffered a devastating knee injury and the death of a friend from a halfpipe accident.
+I fought for a comeback to compete in the Sochi 2014 Winter Olympic Games, only to suffer another knee injury.
+All the while, my father was ailing from his battle with Leukemia, and I was contemplating the end of my ski career.
+The death of my father and the death of my identity, simultaneously.
 It seems like a whole other life ago that I was an over-confident twenty-something with everything to gain.
-Yet it was more through those failures, setbacks, losses, and heartbreaks than the victories I had and medals I earned, that I’ve grown the most.
+Yet, it was more through those failures, setbacks, losses, and heartbreaks than the victories I had and medals I earned, that I’ve grown the most.
 Despite the challenges that came from my sport, what surprised me most was how hard it was to walk away.